faker-js/faker/docs/guide/upgrading.md

 ## `allowLeadingZeros` behavior change in `faker.string.numeric`

-The `allowLeadingZeros` boolean parameter in `faker.string.numeric` (in the new `string` module) now defaults to `true`, unlike `faker.string.numeric`'s predecessor, `faker.random.numeric`. `faker.string.numeric` will now generate numeric strings that could have leading zeros by default.
+The `allowLeadingZeros` boolean parameter in `faker.string.numeric` (in the new `string` module) now defaults to `true`, unlike its predecessor, `faker.random.numeric`. `faker.string.numeric` will now generate numeric strings that could have leading zeros by default.

 ## Locale renamed